 Although customer-centricity is crucial to every business, many call centers still fail to deliver excellent customer service.
 This is mainly because they give more focus to their business’s sales aspect than their actual patrons.

-How can you increase your sales in the first place?
-Whether you provide inbound, outbound, or hybrid contact center processes, you should start by putting your customers as your top priority.
+Whether you provide inbound, outbound, or hybrid contact center processes, increasing sales should start by putting your customers as your priority.

-As per a Statista survey conducted last 2020, over 40% of US customers stopped doing business with certain brands due to bad customer service.
+As per Statista, over 40% of US customers stopped doing business with certain brands due to bad customer service.